telehash/TMesh/TMesh.md

   * last handshake is time base for first window
   * reset nonce to be chacha(at,last nonce,secret)
 * ping frame first 4 bytes are from current nonce
+  * when public and exchanging handshakes, postpone other public pings

 * neighborhood map sends each nonce + offset + z
 * to change z, must re-handshake